Harvard GSD Wheelwright Prize 2020 for Early-Career Architects Worldwide ($100,000 Prize)

 Selection Criteria: Applicants will be judged on the quality of their design work, scholarly accomplishments, originality or persuasiveness of the research proposal, and evidence of ability to fulfill the proposed project.
 Applications are accepted online only, at wheelwrightprize.org.

 Value of Award: The winner of the Wheelwright Prize will receive:

 - $100,000 cash prize to support travel and research-related costs

 - invitation to lecture at Harvard GSD

 - possibility to publish research in a Harvard GSD publication

 How to Apply: The application process is entirely online.
 No submissions will be accepted by mail.
-There is a $10 service fee to submit applications (charged by the online platform, not by Harvard GSD).
+There is no fee to submit applications.

 Applicants must submit the following Materials (in English) listed on the Program Webpage Link below